TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/05_lesson/lesson.md

 ##Materials/Preparation
 * [Quiz]
+* Associated Reading - section 1.3 of Book
 * Take the quiz and create a scoring rubric
 * Look through [debugging] web tutorial and example [code] to prepare students for analyzing and responding to errors